 So use a bean blend that’s intended for espresso brewing.
 There,’s plenty out there, but when we want awesome crema shots that have good flavor without breaking the bank, a couple of our go-to SR Lavazza super crema and our Maybar Gold.

-For a little more money, you can try highly rated espresso blends from Klatch coffee and Johnson Brothers. after that, it’s all about techniques, so use some trial and error to find the right grind size in tamping pressure to pull your shot in about 25 seconds.
+You can try highly rated espresso blends from Klatch Coffee and Johnson Brothers for a little more money.
+After that, it’s all about technique, so use some trial and error to find the right grind size in tamping pressure to pull your shot in about 25 seconds.

 Table Of Content

 - What If I Have Very Little Crema?